 What can be styled?

-To make this process quick and easy, we've created a branding form for you to download, complete and share with us in a support ticket.
-File link: Download
+To make this process quick and easy, we've created a branding form for you to download, see the file attachment at the bottom of this article, complete and share it with us in a support ticket.

 We recommended when branding your reading lists tenancy that you look to see that background and foreground colours meet accessibility standards.
 The contrast checker takes hexadecimal values(hex) and gives an outcome based on the contrast.
 You can try this at http://webaim.org/